There are also funding opportunities from other organisations for heritage related projects. Check their websites for information.

-While we hope to provide you with a whole list of available support and funding programs, funding programs are opening and closing year-round and this may not be a complete list.
+While we hope to provide you with a whole list of available support and funding programs, funding programs are opening and closing all year round and this may not be a complete list.
 If you’re looking for something else and it’s not mentioned below, we’d be happy to try and point you in the right direction.

 A major source of Australian Government funding for activities that benefit Australia's heritage can be found at the Australian Government, Department of the Environment and Energy / Heritage grants and funding website.

-Community builders/development is a NSW Government website that lists all funding programs from federal, state and local government as well as institutions, philanthropic trusts and companies.
-All NSW Government grants are currently advertised through this website.
+Community builders (formerly Community Builders) is a NSW Government website that lists all funding programs from federal, state and local government as well as institutions, philanthropic trusts and companies.

 The NSW Environmental Trust offers the Protecting our Places Program.
 This program supports projects that restore or rehabilitate Aboriginal land and land that is culturally significant to Aboriginal people, as well as educate Aboriginal and other communities about the environment.

 Aboriginal Affairs NSW also provides a range of grants

 Australian Heritage Grants is an Australian Government funded program to strengthen recognition, management, conservation and public engagement on/of Australia’s National Heritage List places.
 Further information can be found on the Department of the Environment and Energy website.

 Assistance from your local council

 Your local council is your first source of information on heritage in your local area.
 Heritage NSW provides funding to local government agencies to support local heritage.

 A number of councils have officers who are knowledgeable about heritage matters and who may be able to assist you.
 To make use of these services, phone the council concerned and ask for the officer who normally deals with heritage matters.